kylebarron/suncalc-py/README.md

 #### `get_position`

-Calculate sun position for a given date and latitude/longitude
+Calculate sun position (azimuth and altitude) for a given date and latitude/longitude

-- `date` (`datetime` or a pandas series of datetimes): date and time to find sun position of
+- `date` (`datetime` or a pandas series of datetimes): date and time to find sun position of. **Datetime must be in UTC**.
 - `lng` (`float` or numpy array of `float`): longitude to find sun position of
 - `lat` (`float` or numpy array of `float`): latitude to find sun position of

+Returns a `dict` with two keys: `azimuth` and `altitude`.
+If the input values were singletons, the `dict`'s values will be floats.
+Otherwise they'll be numpy arrays of floats.

 #### `get_times`

-- `date` (`datetime` or a pandas series of datetimes): date and time to find sunlight phases of
+- `date` (`datetime` or a pandas series of datetimes): date and time to find sunlight phases of. **Datetime must be in UTC**.
 - `lng` (`float` or numpy array of `float`): longitude to find sunlight phases of
 - `lat` (`float` or numpy array of `float`): latitude to find sunlight phases of
 - `height` (`float` or numpy array of `float`, default `0`): observer height in meters